 Despite castles being found all over the world, there is something about the typical medieval fortifications that always seems to hark back to British culture and heritage.
 The first castles were constructed in Norman times to protect Britain from naval invaders – built as defensive points along the coastline.
 Later, they were also constructed further inland, where they served as both protection and regal homes.

 Castles were an integral part of British culture for centuries, and their construction was one of the many factors that enabled Britain to develop at such a pace in the Middle Ages.
 Nowadays, castles are an awe-inspiring must-visit for all who are interested in English heritage and history.
-There’s plenty of castles near London that you can visit on a day trip from the capital.
+There are lots of medieval castles all over Great Britain, but plenty near London that you can visit on a day trip from the capital.
 Here’s my six favourite:

 Just an hour from London lies this glorious double moated seven-century old castle.
 It was built in 1270 as a medieval defensive castle, and later passed to the Boleyn family – who were at the time one of the most influential families in the country.
 It was thus the childhood home of Anne Boleyn; Henry VIII’s second wife, Elizabeth I’s mother, and one of British history’s most colourful characters.